 - For executive employees, the Employment Policy for Executives (which applies in cases of termination) and management practices used to address less serious instances of misconduct;

-- For faculty, the Faculty Handbook, which establishes procedures to address alleged misconduct by faculty.
+- For faculty, the Faculty Handbook establishes procedures to address alleged misconduct by faculty.

 These policies and procedures generally specify potential sanctions (discipline) and allow for interim measures to be taken in specified situations.
 When disciplinary action is being considered, TAT will work with the appropriate university offices (i) to ensure that the broader safety concerns are addressed and (ii) to avoid actions that could increase the potential threat.